vidalpaul/subsa/readme.md

 The number 1002 is the parachain ID of Contracts on Rococo, by supplying it you instruct the faucet to teleport ROC tokens directly to your account on the parachain.
 If you have some tokens on the Rococo relay chain, you can teleport them to the Contracts parachain on your own.
 Read more on teleporting assets [here](https://wiki.polkadot.network/docs/learn-teleport).

-3. Deploy SSA contract.
+3. Deploy subsa contract.
 You can deploy the contract via the [Contracts UI](https://use.ink/testnet#3-deploy-your-contract) or from the command-line via `cargo-contract`.
 Make sure you are in the folder of your contract and that it has been built recently.
 Then execute:

 ```bash
 cargo contract upload --suri "your twelve or twenty-four words"